cactircool/metaproxy/README.md

 This lets me better connect my devices with just one point of entry.
 I really hope this isn't already an existing tool, cuz I will be sad then. :]

 I'm actually very proud of this small piece of software, its kinda nice

+## TODO

+- Factor out mpc into another repo and use go again.
+- Use cobra for the cli parsing instead of the built in flag library so nested commands are nicer.
+- Remove mp-setup.py I guess.
+- Work on getting package manager support for both packages, or create a seperate init script for each one.